RandanCSS/randan/README.md

 ## Structure
 ### Statistical modules
-By now, **seven statistical** modules have been included in the package.
+By now, **eleven statistical** modules have been included in the package.
 These modules correspond to the SPSS functions as follows:

 | Module | Class or function | Corresponding SPSS function | Description |
 |--------|-------------------|-----------------------------|-------------|